 - Faculty & Staff

-The Thirtieth Anniversary of Preaching with Power brings another week of outstanding preaching, teaching and Black Sacred Music to Philadelphia.
+The Thirty-first Anniversary of Preaching with Power brought another week of outstanding preaching, teaching and a Celebration of

 Janes Memorial United Methodist Church

 Monday, March 11, 2013, 7:00 pm

 , affectionately known as “Pas,” is the founder and senior pastor of The Church Without Walls (Brookhollow Baptist Church, Houston, Texas).
 He preached his first sermon at age sixteen in his native Houston.
 The Church Without Walls began with 32 members, and now embraces 24,000 families meeting in three locations.
 Dr. West completed degrees at Bishop College, Southwestern Baptist Theological Seminary, and Beeson Divinity School, where he received his DMin.
 He serves as Adjunct Professor of Preaching at the George W. Truett Theological Seminary of Baylor University.
 He has wisdom beyond his years, and a preaching style that includes careful explanation of scripture combined with his signature ability to tell detailed, credible stories from contemporary life that enrich the sermon and relate to the congregation.
 Dr. West has spoken multiple times at conferences such as Hampton University Ministers’ Conference.Dr.
 Ralph D. West

 25 West Johnson Street, Philadelphia, PA 19144

 Tuesday, March 12, 2013, 11:15 am